FAQ

 -

-We maintain strong connections to the alumni of our program and we invest in building a national ecosystem to support for them.
+We maintain strong connections to the alumni of our program, and we invest in building a national ecosystem to support them.
 We cultivate various networks of individuals and organizations that serve as mentors, capital providers, corporate procurement partners, etc., for our alumni.
-If you are interested in learning more, please contact us here jennifer@lban.us.
+If you are interested in learning more, please contact us here info@lban.us.

-When is the SOLE forum?
+When is the SOLE Summit?

 -